rubenwardy/minetest_modding_book/_en/quality/releasing.md

 You should also include screenshots of your mod in action, if relevant.

-Here is an example.
-The Minetest forum uses bbcode for formating.
+The Minetest forum uses bbcode for formatting.
+Here is an example for a mod named superspecial:

     Adds magic, rainbows and other special things.